Are you an adviser? Go to Unbiased Pro

 Combining all these aspects into one sum isn’t a simple task, but here are some popular approaches to get you started.

-1. Value of net assets
+1. Calculate the value of your net assets

 This fairly simple calculation is based on your tangible assets, which include physical things like your premises, land, machinery and stock.